mcdaley/mcdaley-blog/content/product-strategy/index.md

 ---
 title:        "What is your product strategy"
 path:         "what-is-your-product-strategy"
 date:         "2018-09-23"
+description:  "Most companies do not have a coherent product strategy"
 ---

 ## Overview